-Berlin has a particularly pointed emphasis on higher education and boasts numerous universities, colleges and polytechnics, and over 200 research institutes.
+As in the rest of Germany, education is highly valued in Berlin.
+Teachers are paid decent salaries, while university staff are held is particularly high esteem.
+Berlin has a pointed emphasis on higher education and boasts numerous universities, colleges and polytechnics, and more than 200 research institutes.

 Unlike many countries, Germany's education system gives a good deal of independent power to individual states (lander); the federal government mainly retains responsibility for university and post-secondary education.
-Thus, those moving to Berlin from another part of Germany may need to once again acquaint themselves with the ins and outs of the system.
+So not only expats, but also Germans relocating to Berlin from other parts of the country will need to acquaint themselves with the ins and outs of the system.

 Public schools in Berlin

-In Berlin, parents and students can choose the school they wish to attend.
-There are no catchment schools, and students are not "zoned" to a particular place of learning.
-It follows that it is necessary to do adequate research about which institutions best align with a particular child's needs and priorities.
+In Berlin, students (and their parents) are free to choose which school they attend, as there are no catchment areas and children aren't 'zoned' to a particular place of learning.
+It is therefore necessary to do adequate research about which institutions best align with a particular child's needs and priorities.

-Children attend Kindergarten at the age of three, and start Grundschulle (primary school) at age six.
-From this age pupils learn a standard set curriculum; which lasts six grades in Berlin.
-After this point they attend one of three types of secondary schools: Hauptschule, Realschule or Gymnasium.
-German education is thus not divided according to age from this point forward, but rather according to what direction a student chooses to take their education.
+Children attend kindergarten at the age of three, and start grundschulle (primary school) at age six.
+From this age, students learn a standard set curriculum, which lasts six grades in Berlin.
+After this point they attend one of three types of secondary schools: hauptschule, realschule or gymnasium.
+German education is not divided according to age from this point forward, but rather according to what direction a student chooses to take their education.

-Hauptschule, while offering the same subjects as Realschule and Gymnasium, teaches children at a slower pace and includes vocational courses.
-During grade 10 students study at a vocational training school, and then attend Berufsschule, where they receive further education and apprenticeship training up until grade twelve.
+Hauptschule, while offering the same subjects as realschule and gymnasium, teaches children at a slower pace and includes vocational courses.
+During grade 10, students study at a vocational training school, and then attend berufsschule, where they receive further education and apprenticeship training up until grade 12.